Garry Reed combined a professional technical writing career with a passion for all things libertarian to become the Libertarian Opinionizer.

 Ideological Tower of Babel As noted in the article there are many sublanguages within the three main languages that Author Kling talks about in his book.
 Here’s one attempt to cover many ideological differences in political, cultural and social contexts.

-Want More?
-Here is a one hour “Free Thoughts Podcast” audio discussion with Arnold Kling, author of The Three Languages of Politics, presented by Cato Institute, that goes in depth into the problem of political communication in modern America.
+Want more?
+The “Free Thoughts Podcast” audio discussion with Arnold Kling, author of The Three Languages of Politics, presented by Cato Institute, goes in depth into the problem of political communication in modern America.